ashleyyytjh/IS216-frontend/README.md

  - *Nicholas:* Learned to build user-friendly frontend based on components by UI libraries and customisation of these libraries.
 The experience has allowed me to become stronger in data manipulation to present my data in a logical manner.
 Gained experience in hooking up backend code with frontend libraries in a quick manner and effectively.
  - *Ashley:* Had the experience to touch on different visual libraries such as framer motion and tailwind animations.
 Gained more experience in implementing new kinds of services, such as the forum for both front and backend.
 Great experience to learn and adapt together with teammates of varying experiences and eventually produce a great product together.
- - *Ashwin:* Gained experience connecting frontend and backend APIs.
+ - *Ashwin:* Learned to design and structure an interactive page that connects data with dynamic UI components, and also gained experience with integrating reusable components to improve usability and modularity.
+This helped me understand how to organize large-scale frontend logic cleanly while maintaining a responsive and user-friendly interface.
  - *Darren:* Learnt to hook up backend api endpoints to frontend and learnt more about UI librares like shadcn and how they work under the hood.
-This experience has gave move exposure on the structure of frontend like components, props and layout and how to break each design of frontends into reusuable and neat components.
+This experience has gave more exposure on the structure of frontend like components, props and layout and how to break each design of frontends into reusable and neat components.
  - *Dylan:* Gained hands-on experience creating responsive and user-friendly web interfaces, integrating various libraries to enhance functionality and design.
 The project helped me to understand the overall structure of a full working web application and how frontend components connect with backend logic.
  - *Joel:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.

 ### Key takeaways from working with real-world frameworks
-After working on Onlynotes for the past semester, the main takeaway we have gained from working with real-world frameworks is that documentation and previous experience from people is a very important step in the development process.
-Since there are many people out there who are using such frameworks, documentation and forums like StackOverflow and Reddit proved to be very valuable sources for us while we are working on the project.
+After working on OnlyNotes for the past semester, the main takeaway we have gained from working with real-world frameworks is that documentation and previous experience from people is a very important step in the development process.
+Since there are many people out there who are using such frameworks, documentation and forums like StackOverflow and Reddit proved to be very valuable sources for us while we were working on the project.
 When we face some bugs, they are usually the first few spots we seek answers from.

 ### Challenges faced and how they were resolved
 A key challenge we encountered was integrating multiple services and ensuring smooth communication between the frontend and backend.
-At first, while hooking up the data, some of our frontend developers had some issues, but as a group, we overcame them by breaking down the issue, communication with our backend team.
+At first, while hooking up the data, some of our frontend developers had some issues, but as a group, we overcame them by breaking down the issue, and communicating with our backend team.

 ### Insights on teamwork, project management, and problem-solving
 On teamwork, project management and problem-solving, our team mainly operates in the way where every week, we try to accomplish as much as possible as we can for the project.
-Along the way, we will ask questions with each other in our group in the quickest time possible to get the work done fast.
-We use our time in class as a way to provide each other with updates about the project, and certain hiccups we will face, so that we know how to move forward with the project.
-As a group, we would try to solve problems on our own first, before approaching possible members about the issues we currently have on our plate.
+Along the way, we will ask each other questions in the quickest time possible to get the work done fast.
+We use our time in class as a way to provide each other with updates about the project, and also about any hiccups we face, so that we know how to move forward with the project.
+As a group, we would try to solve problems on our own first, before approaching other members about the issues we currently have on our plate.